epreviati/currency-converter/README.md

 # CurrencyConverter
-A simple Android app to check the actual currency conversion quote.
+A simple Android app to check the actual currency conversion rate.

 Code is comming soon..